ilya-markevich/node-mapper/README.md

 2) Simple -> Custom

-* only converted fields from source that's included in Custom type will be in a result.
+* In a result there will be only converted fields from source value that are included in Custom type.

 ```javascript
 const sourceType = Object;